Centrattic/conversation-continuation/README.md

 - ah bcoz i cant train quantized base model unless i de-quantize. using LORAs is fine, this just also makes it much faster to talk to bot, which is important
 - https://huggingface.co/docs/peft/en/developer_guides/troubleshooting
 - realized I can just train one adaptor.
 I'm stupid ahhh
+* Okay now I'm retraining adaptor with new special tokens --> off the bat we see MUCH higher grad norms, just because updating embeddings
+* **SUPER INTERESTING IDEA: try finetuning with Harmonic loss/other losses but harmonic would be sooo cool!
+See if we can get more interpretable steering!
+Like if steering just works better after this or something, implying clearer directions somehow.
+Hehe support results for ur paper. **
+* TRY ABLATING DIRECTIONS WITH FRIEND BOT
+* TRAIN SAEs with FRIEND BOT
+* one thing that would be cool to evaluate how training is going, is to look at PCA of various concepts (needs labels for data), like lots of binary labels, and see what can be best separated
+- how to find the directions along which we want to separate, we could just do activation comparison from same layer with steering vector for every input data (since we dont have supervised labels), and then project along this vector and orthogonal, and see how well this vector separates??
+NO THIS IS BAD because we don't know that new learning is clear direction.
+I think the way we have to do this is just see if steering vectors work better at separating (or I have to put in some effort to get supervised labels).
+Or just like train SAEs on the model!
+This seems really interesting, definitely want to train SAEs on Friend-bot soon, and can compare RL vs. SL vs. etc. whatever.
+* ** I NEED SOME WAY OF EVALUATING FOR MYSELF THAT A MODEL IS GOOD ENOUGH FOR RL **
+* Switch to llama-3-8b.
+Apparently steering is good on this??
+According to friend.
+Or gemma or deepseek MOEs or something.
+Try qwen possibly too
+* Make context as long as possible, you can do more than 8.
+Mistral 2048 max is tooo small.
+This will make even better (friend says so)

 ### Version 2.5: Steering vector optimization!
 (7/25/25)
 * Okay.
 So first thing, before RLHF, I kind of want to try steering optimization.
 Apparently something like activation norm in downstream layers actually works for this according to a friend doing research here + refusal paper.
 So should be possible to Optuna my steering vectors and make them actually good + entertaining